aiidateam/aiida-core/docs/source/topics/processes/usage.rst

 The following example work chain takes three inputs ``a``, ``b``, ``c``, and simply returns the given inputs.
 The :func:`aiida.orm.nodes.data.base.to_aiida_type` function is used as serialization function.

-.. include:: include/snippets/workflows/workchains/workchain_serialize.py
+.. include:: include/snippets/serialize/workchain_serialize.py
     :code: python

-This work chain can now be called with native Python types, which will automatically converted to AiiDA types by the :func:`aiida.orm.nodes.data.base.to_aiida_type` function.
+This work chain can now be called with native Python types, which will automatically be converted to AiiDA types by the :func:`aiida.orm.nodes.data.base.to_aiida_type` function.
 Note that the module which defines the corresponding AiiDA type must be loaded for it to be recognized by :func:`aiida.orm.nodes.data.base.to_aiida_type`.

-.. include:: include/snippets/workflows/workchains/run_workchain_serialize.py
+.. include:: include/snippets/serialize/run_workchain_serialize.py
     :code: python

 Of course, you can also use the serialization feature to perform a more complex serialization of the inputs.